ETO Logo

 • Quickly get up to speed on specific documents of interest using AGORA's plain-English summaries - or dive into the full text of any document.

-• Use AGORA's original thematic taxonomy to find documents related to specific AI governance themes, from evaluation and information disclosure to public investment.
+• Use AGORA's original taxonomy to find documents related to specific AI governance themes, from evaluation and information disclosure to public investment.

 • Identify documents that address specific applications of AI, such as medicine, finance, or military uses.